Avicularia purpurea

-Avicularia purpurea, also called purple tree tarantula, Ecuadorian purple tarantula or Ecuador purple pinktoe, is a species of spider belonging to the family Theraphosidae (tarantulas).
+Avicularia purpurea, also called the Ecuadorian purple tarantula or Ecuador purple pinktoe, is a species of spider belonging to the family Theraphosidae (tarantulas).

 Distribution

 These spiders are mainly present in Ecuador in the Amazon Region.

 Habitat

 This species can be found in very different habitats, but frequently it is present in agricultural areas, especially in the field of grazing cattle.
 Sometimes it can be found in holes of walls of buildings or in the spaces below the roofs.

 Description

 Avicularia purpurea can reach a length of about 13 cm, Avicularia.

 In daylight this spider discloses a quite intense purple-blue iridescence on the dorsal surface of the cephalothorax and on legs, palps and chelicerae.
 The long setae covering the legs and palps are dark red-brown.
 The tarsal and metatarsal scopulae are very dark brown.
 The tarsal tufts are pale cream-pink in colour.
 The abdomen is velvet-black and covered with stinging hairs.